 Since this was the first time we'd ever come this way on a Sunday night, we assumed there must be a really terrible accident up ahead.
 Wrong!
 It was just the skiers returning home from the ski resorts where they spent the weekend.

-After an hour of crawling along the freeway, inching a foot at a time, we realized two very bad things:
+After an hour of inching a foot at a time along the freeway, we realized two very bad things:

-- we were in a spot where there are no exits to any small town where we might find...ummm...a restroom!
+- we were in a spot where there are no exits to any towns where we might find...ummm...a restroom!

 Since we were crawling so slowly, we seriously thought about taking turns hopping out of the car, running to the side of the road, finding a thick bush, and, you know, taking care of business.
 But the thought of all those people watching and knowing exactly what we were doing — nope, not doing that.

 I'm pretty sure not many people carry an extra full gas can when going on trips, but we probably should — as part of our auto emergency kit.
-And the bathroom issue — well, an empty pop bottle might work for one of us <grin>.
-But seriously, what was important to have that day (especially any winter day) in our kit, would obviously be warm clothes, boots, a lightweight wool blanket (for each of us), and probably hand or body warmers.
+What was important to have that day, or any winter day, in our emergency kit would obviously be warm clothes, boots, a lightweight wool blanket (for each of us), and probably hand or body warmers.